bugii/SME-Group1/README.md

 <img alt="Last updated" src="Python/Docker compose/results/last_updated_micro.png" width="400" />

 A bit clearer results could be obtained by controlling for language: we observed that java had the most number of microservices and dependencies between microservices compared to all other chosen languages.
 We assume that this is the case because java is an established language and therefore often used in enterprise.
 Surprisingly, the same argument cannot be used for C#, which we expected to be used largely in enterprise as well.
+It should be noted,that even though Java was found to have the most dependencies among the other languages, all dependencies were treated as the same, thus no dependency types were dinstinguished.

 <img alt="Last updated lang" src="Python/Docker compose/results/last_updated_lang.png" width="400" />